cs3110/textbook/src/chapters/preface/install.md

 opam init --bare -a -y
 ```

-It is expected behavior to get a note about making sure `.profile` is well
+It is expected behavior to get a note about making sure `.profile` is
-sourced in `.bashrc`.
+well-sourced in `.bashrc`.
 You don't need to do anything about that.

 **WSL1.** Hopefully you are running WSL2, not WSL1.
 But on WSL1, run: